lammps/lammps/doc/src/thermo_modify.rst

 certain whether they are an indication of an error.

-Some warning messages are printed during a run (or immediately before) each time a specific MPI rank encounters the issue, e.g. bonds that are stretched too far or dihedrals in extreme configurations.
+Some warning messages are printed during a run (or immediately before) each time a specific MPI rank encounters the issue (e.g., bonds that are stretched too far or dihedrals in extreme configurations).
 These number of these can quickly blow up the size of the log file and screen output.
-Thus a limit of 100 warning messages is applied by default.
+Thus, a limit of 100 warning messages is applied by default.
 The warning count is applied to the entire input unless reset with a ``thermo_modify warn reset`` command.
 If there are more warnings than the limit, LAMMPS will print one final warning that it will not print any additional